69676967/Community-service-list/README.md

 > Search "Nostr , Activepub etc client list" , you can use Fdroid or Zapstore to get the web app or apk .
-If clients can't be found for centralized platforms like Reddit , you can use firefox + ublock .
-Many clients like this are also available in the links of Meta Services .

 ---